Everything you need to know about Packages in Go

 The package archive file is created to avoid compilation of the package every single time it is imported in a program.
 The go install command pre-compiles a package and Go refers to .a files.

-💡 Generally, when you install a 3rd party package, Go compiles the package and create package archive file.
+💡 Generally, when you install a third-party package, Go compiles the package and create package archive file.
 If you have created a package locally, then your IDE might create package archive as soon as you save the file in the package or when package gets modified.
 VSCode compiles the package when you save it if you have Go plugin installed.

 However, the nested packages won’t be compiled into archive files when you use go install <package-name> command.
 To create an archive file for the nested package, you need to use the same command but will the nested package path like go install greet/de in the previous example.